Rights that are recognised internationally: The UN Disability Convention

 What does the Disability Convention mean for disabled people in New Zealand?

 When New Zealand signed up to the UN Disability Convention, we agreed to reform the law and do other things to put the rights in the Convention into effect.
-The Convention gives guidance on how to implement the rights of disabled people, and also requires our government to report regularly to a special UN Committee.
-In this overview, we outline what influence the Convention has in New Zealand.
+The Convention gives guidance on how to protect the rights of disabled people.

-Third, after New Zealand signed up to the UN Disability Convention in 2008, Parliament passed an Act that removed or changed a number of laws – mostly old ones – that were inconsistent with the Convention.
-For example, there was a rule in our benefit laws (in the Social Security Act) that said you could be paid a lower benefit than other people if you weren’t able “to appreciate the payments”.
+- our laws should be consistent with the UN Disability Convention.
+After New Zealand signed up to the UN Disability Convention in 2008, Parliament passed an Act that removed or changed a number of laws – mostly old ones – that were inconsistent with the Convention.
+For example, there was a rule in our old benefit laws (in the Social Security Act 1964) that said you could be paid a lower benefit than other people if you weren’t able “to appreciate the payments”.
 This has now been changed.

 So, the UN Disability Convention is something that’s still relevant and important in the New Zealand context, even though it’s not what lawyers would describe as being “directly enforceable” in our courts.
 That is, even though you can’t bring a case about your rights under the Convention, it can affect how judges interpret New Zealand law.